charmplusplus/charm/doc/charm++/manual.rst

 **TreeLB and its configuration**

-Recent changes in the LB infrastructure add support for a user-configurable hierarchical load balancing using TreeLB.
-While the legacy centralized strategies above are still supported, TreeLB allows performing load balancing at multiple levels and supports load balancing trees with different levels.
-For example, a 2-level tree consists of PEs and a root while a 3-level tree consists of PEs, processes and a root at the top.
-A 4-level tree consists of PEs, processes, ProcessGroups and a root.
-The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using a json config file with name treelb.json or by specifying the json file name using command line option +TreeLBFile.
-We provide examples of some config files below:
+TreeLB allows for user-configurable hierarchical load balancing.
+While the legacy centralized strategies above are still supported, TreeLB allows load balancing to be performed at different levels and frequencies in a modular way.
+TreeLB includes several kinds of trees: the 2-level tree consists of PEs and a root (essentially the same as centralized load balancing), the 3-level tree consists of PEs, processes, and a root at the top, and the 4-level tree consists of PEs, processes, process groups and a root.
+Each level only balances load within its corresponding domain; for example, for the 3-level PE-Process-Root tree during process steps, each process runs the specified LB strategy over only the PEs and objects contained within the process, while, at root steps, the root strategy is run over all PEs and objects in the job.
+The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using a JSON configuration file with name `treelb.json` or by specifying the JSON file name using command line option `+TreeLBFile`.
+We provide examples of some configuration files below:

-Creating a 2-level tree that uses the GreedyRefine strategy at the root:
+Creating a 2-level tree that first uses the Greedy strategy and then the GreedyRefine strategy at the root:

 .. code-block:: json